The Wonderful Wizard of Oz: Illustrations

 The book was illustrated by Baum's friend and collaborator W. W. Denslow, who also co-held the copyright.
 The design was lavish for the time, with illustrations on many pages, backgrounds in different colors, and several color plate illustrations.
 The typeface featured the newly designed Monotype Old Style.
 In September 1900, The Grand Rapids Herald wrote that Denslow's illustrations are "quite as much of the story as in the writing".
 The editorial opined that had it not been for Denslow's pictures, the readers would be unable to picture precisely the figures of Dorothy, Toto, and the other characters.

 Denslow's illustrations were so well known that merchants of many products obtained permission to use them to promote their wares.
 The forms of the Scarecrow, the Tin Woodman, the Cowardly Lion, the Wizard, and Dorothy were made into rubber and metal sculptures.
-Costume jewelry, mechanical toys, and soap were also designed using their figures.
+Costume jewelry, mechanical toys, and soaps were also designed using their figures.
 The distinctive look of Denslow's illustrations led to imitators at the time, most notably Eva Katherine Gibson's Zauberlinda, the Wise Witch, which mimicked both the typography and the illustration design of Oz.

 A new edition of the book appeared in 1944, with illustrations by Evelyn Copelman.
 Although it was claimed that the new illustrations were based on Denslow's originals, they more closely resemble the characters as seen in the famous 1939 film version of Baum's book.

 Creative inspiration

 Baum's personal life

-According to Baum's son, Harry Neal, the author had often told his children "whimsical stories before they became material for his books."
-Harry called his father the "swellest man I knew," a man who was able to give a decent reason as to why black birds cooked in a pie could afterwards get out and sing.
+According to Baum's son, Harry Neal, the author had often told his children "whimsical stories before they became material for his books".
+Harry Baum called his father the "swellest man I knew", a man who was able to give a decent reason as to why black birds cooked in a pie could afterwards get out and sing.

 Many of the characters, props, and ideas in the novel were drawn from Baum's personal life and experiences.
 Baum held different jobs, moved a lot, and was exposed to many people, so the inspiration for the story could have been taken from many different aspects of his life.
-In the introduction to the story, Baum writes that "it aspires to being a modernized fairy tale, in which the wonderment and joy are retained and the heart-aches and nightmares are left out."
+In the introduction to the story, Baum writes that "it aspires to being a modernized fairy tale, in which the wonderment and joy are retained and the heart-aches and nightmares are left out".